gferreira/fb-variable-spacing/docs/install.md

 </div>

 Installing from source
 ----------------------

-Variable Spacing can be used directly from the source code if you download the repository.
+VariableSpacing can be used directly from the source code if you download the repository.

 This mode allows developers to make changes to the code while using and testing the tools in RoboFont.

 1. Clone the repository using `git clone` (recommended) or download the source code.
 2. In the RoboFont Preferences window, go to [Extensions > Start Up Scripts].
 3. Add the file `VariableSpacing/code/Lib/start.py` to the list of start-up scripts.
-4. Save the settings and restart RoboFont; Variable Spacing will now appear under the *Extensions* menu.
+4. Save the settings and restart RoboFont; VariableSpacing will now appear under the *Extensions* menu.

 [Extensions > Start Up Scripts]: http://robofont.com/documentation/workspace/preferences-window/extensions/#start-up-scripts